Parent Involvement Policy

 - Provide Title I parents with information regarding technology including educational websites, applications, and how to access and use them with their children.

-- Provide numerous publications that keep parents informed: Horizons (Elementary newsletter), Your Schools (District newsletter), Beyond the Stripes (District newsletter), and the District Calendar.
+- Provide numerous publications that keep parents informed: Beginnings (Elementary newsletter), Your Schools (District newsletter), Beyond the Stripes (District newsletter), and the District Calendar.
 Also, each Title I building has its own publication.

 - Provide Title I schools with best practices, ideas, materials, new approaches, research, and other program information in order to help schools improve their parent involvement programs.
 The District has funded intense training for the Title I and classroom teachers in various research interventions.

 North Allegheny will build the schools' and parents' capacity for parent involvement:

 - All parent involvement components designed to accompany the HMH program were purchased.
 This included thematic newsletters (highlight skills being presented along with ideas for reinforcing these skills at home), a variety of take-home stories (offering both leveled and decodable texts for practice at home) and practice cards for high frequency words.
 Harcourt representatives, scheduled by the District, shared ways for teachers to successfully use these components and HC's website with parents.
 Title I teachers also have RBI materials to utilize in their classrooms.